boeysk66/Pokedex-API-Server/README.md

 1. Player 1 and Player 2 Creation

+Player 1: SK1
 ![Screenshot of Player 1 Creation](Player1Created.png)

+Player 2: SK2
 ![Screenshot of Player 2 Creation](Player2Created.png)

-2. List Player 1 and Player 2
+2. List of Player 1 and Player 2

 ![Screenshot of List of Player 1](ListAllPlayers_1.png)